digital-pro/levante-audio/README.md

 - Interact with the ElevenLabs API in real-time
 - Record or upload audio files for transcription via OpenAI's Whisper (optional)
 - Convert text to audio using ElevenLabs
-- View and play back your ElevenLabs sample history

 ## Installation

 Ensure you have Python 3.9 or higher installed.
 Creating a Python virtual environment before the installation is recommended.